jyeunicepark/blog/projects.md

 ### Projects

-Here are a few projects related to data analytics / cleaning I've completed
+Here are a few projects related to data analytics I've completed

 You can see them [here](https://github.com/jyeunicepark).

-In learning how to code, my goal is to:
+Through my journey on learning how to code, my goals are to:

+- practice data cleaning (Python) for data analysis
+- perform web scraping
+- use Python & SQL to visualize data findings
 - keep track of all the projects worked on during school years (2021-2023)
-- work on at least 5 business application projects in 2021
-- become comfortable in data cleaning (Python) for data analysis
-- know how to perform web scraping
-- use Python & SQL to visualize data findings
+- consolidate and arrange projects so github can become a portfolio